 react-datepicker over AirBnB's

 react-dates.
-Arguably more famous, I had to spent too much time in
+Arguably more famous, I had to spend too much time in

 react-dates docs when I used it, sometimes with a not so great experience.
 But if